 - T-Scan Digital Bite Analyzer: Our last piece of technology we will use to diagnose and treat TMJ gives us information about how your teeth touch each other and the amount of force each tooth endures.
 With this information, we have a better understanding of how muscles are affected.
 This also gives us information to balance and adjust the bite.

-After Dr. Hill diagnoses you with TMJ, he will recommend the right treatment option for you.
+After Dr. Hill diagnoses you with TMJ in St. Louis, he will recommend the right treatment option for you.
 In most cases, it involves using an oral appliance or orthotic.
 Other patients may require orthodontics.
 In some cases, we might recommend bite reconstruction.